saimrazzaq/rulesengine/README.md

 # rulesengine
-1. To clone the project use "https://github.com/saimrazzaq/rulesengine.git"
+1. To clone the project use "git clone https://github.com/saimrazzaq/rulesengine.git"
 2. Dependencies
    a) JAVA DEvelopment Environment
    You can download latest from https://www.oracle.com/technetwork/java/javase/downloads/index.html.
 Add it to class path.